Thingi10K/Thingi10K/README.md

 ## Raw dataset

-You can download the raw dataset from [Google drive](https://drive.google.com/file/d/0B4_KyPW4T9oGaktsb0ZLLWdxZXM/view?usp=drive_link&resourcekey=0-JwliN4T7sHkaNVUo2g4_ZQ).
+You can download the raw dataset at [Hugging Face](https://huggingface.co/datasets/Thingi10K/Thingi10K/tree/main).

 One can also obtain the dataset via the `thingi10k` Python package.
 It contains both geometric and contextual data extracted from the raw dataset, and provides a convenient API to access and filter